alexivaner/alexivaner/README.md

 ## I'm a Student, Developer, and Research Assistant
 - 🔭 I’m currently working on Octon Inc and in charge of Telemedicine Service
 - 🌱 I’m mainly focused on frontend developing but also would moving toward full-stack engineer
-- 🥅 2021 Goals: Contribute more on GitHub Repository
+- 🥅 2022 Goals: Contribute more on GitHub Repository and StackOverFlow
 - ⚡ Fun fact: I love to learn a new things and improving myself.

 ### Connect with me: